-- RSC – At Home with Shakespeare (free/£) – a selection of online resources and screenings of previous productions (including a link to a 30 day free trial on Marquee TV).
+- RSC – At Home with Shakespeare (free/£) – A selection of online resources and screenings of previous productions (including a link to a 30 day free trial on Marquee TV).
 There will also be links to free broadcasts on the BBC.
-RSC actors are performing 90 of Shakespeare’s sonnets, which are regularly published on YouTube.

 - Soho Theatre on Demand (free/£) – Experience the very best shows filmed live at Soho Theatre, London’s most vibrant producer of new theatre, comedy and cabaret.

 - Shakespeare’s Globe (free/£) – Stream productions and videos of Shakespeare plays from the comfort of your home, via Globe Player and YouTube, plus explore other video projects and online events.

 - The Old Vic (free) – Thanks to the generosity of all the casts, creatives and companies involved, a selection of full length Old Vic archive recordings of selected productions since Matthew Warchus became Artistic Director in 2015 will be hosted for free on The Old Vic’s YouTube channel.